-"De Kapelaan van Dikkebus" is a recently renovated holiday rental house full of character that sleeps 10 people in a former convent in the south of Ypres.
+"De Kapelaan van Dikkebus" is a renovated holiday rental house full of character that sleeps 10 people in a former convent in the south of Ypres.
 The comfortable house has a spacious garden is ideally located for families to explore the Westhoek.

 “De Kapelaan van Dikkebus”

 Welcome to our holiday rental house “De Kapelaan van Dikkebus” (“The chaplain of Dickebusch”), named after Achiel Van Walleghem, chaplain of Dickebusch at the time the First World War broke out in the Westhoek.
 His diaries accurately describe the day-to-day war events and how they impacted the lives of the locals.
 They became the most important civil source of information about the war in the Ypres salient.

 Traces of the Great War are visible everywhere in the landscape, also in the direct surroundings of our holiday rental house.
 But the Westhoek region has so much more to offer, for all ages, in all seasons: enjoy hiking in the hilly countryside, experience folk at Dranouter music festival, cheer on car teams as they compete each other for victory during the Ypres rally, surrender to the challenging attractions of Bellewaerde Amusement Park, watch folklore while attending the processions or daily tradition while listening to the Last Post in Ypres, taste the regional dishes in restaurants and cafés… In short, the lively Westhoek region will stimulate all your senses.